tio/tio/README.md

 ## 1. Introduction

-tio is a simple serial device tool which features a straightforward command-line and configuration file interface to easily connect to serial TTY devices for basic I/O operations.
+tio is a serial device tool which features a straightforward command-line and configuration file interface to easily connect to serial TTY devices for basic I/O operations.

 <p align="center">
 <img src="images/tio-demo.gif">